History

 Schenectady-Saratoga Symphony Orchestra

-The Schenectady Symphony Orchestra gave its first concert on Tuesday evening, February 5, 1935, sponsored by the Schenectady Chamber of Commerce.
+The Schenectady-Saratoga Symphony Orchestra gave its first concert on Tuesday, February 5, 1935, sponsored by the Schenectady Chamber of Commerce.
 It was conducted by Kenneth G. Kelley, Supervisor of Music in the Schenectady public schools.
 The concertmaster was Anthony Stefan, who later became its conductor.
-In a pioneering broadcast on May 7 the second concert was beamed to South America on General Electric stations W2XAF and W2XAD, making it one of the first American orchestras to be heard overseas via short-wave radio.
+In a pioneering broadcast on May 7, the second concert was beamed to South America on General Electric stations W2XAF and W2XAD, making it one of the first American orchestras to be heard overseas via short-wave radio.

 The personnel of the orchestra, then as now, is drawn from the local community, and is comprised of both paid professional and non-paid amateur musicians, such as teachers, engineers, physicians, and local business people.
 Among our outstanding alumni are Kenneth Schermerhorn, conductor, and Simon Ramo (the “R” in the TRW Company name), engineer.
 Congratulatory letters from Schermerhorn and Ramo were featured in the 50th Anniversary Program issued in the 1984-1985 season.